Hartford Hawks Logo

 Hartford Hawks Logo History

 The image of a hawk is a unifying element of all sports logos.
 The 1984-2014 version contains an abstract image of the bird.
 Jagged red lines form its silhouette.
 At the bottom is a filled rectangle with the white two-line inscription Hartford Hawks.
 The new team emblem was introduced in 2015.
-The emblem consists of two elements: the capital letter “H” and a hawk.
+The emblem has two elements: the capital letter “H” and a hawk.

 What is Hartford Hawks?